fbpx

 The repetition of the phrase “you don’t” emphasizes the speaker’s insistence that the reader is blind to their own faults and the harm they may be causing.
 This repetition creates a sense of urgency and insistence, driving home the message that ignorance is not an excuse for wrongdoing.

 Overall, “Eyes Closed” serves as a powerful commentary on the dangers of complacency and the importance of confronting uncomfortable truths.
-It challenges the reader to examine their own actions and complicity in perpetuating harm.
-Therfore urging them to open their eyes to the reality of their impact on the world.
-Through its stark imagery and compelling language, the poem leaves a lasting impression.
-This prompting introspection and reflection on the part of the reader.
+It challenges the reader to examine their own actions and complicity in perpetuating harm, urging them to open their eyes to the reality of their impact on the world.
+Through its stark imagery and compelling language, the poem leaves a lasting impression, prompting introspection and reflection on the part of the reader.

 Comments